EMBrewer/EMBRewer.github.io/_pages/about.md

 ## Research Goals
 (1) Reveal patterns in development, population, and the environment in data-sparse and data-adverse conditions;

-(2) fill in critical information gaps to better understand social and economic outcomes and events in these areas;
+(2) Fill in critical information gaps to better understand social and economic outcomes and events in these areas;

-(3) develop interdisciplinary collaborations and computational and empirical methods to achieve these aims;
+(3) Develop interdisciplinary collaborations and computational and empirical methods to achieve these aims;

-(4) impart this knowledge to the next generation of leaders.
+(4) Impart this knowledge to the next generation of leaders.

 ## Current Research
 Please see my Google Scholar or CV for an up-to-date list of publications.